hchoi2/hchoi2.github.io/_posts/2023-11-02-welcome-to-Hyejeong Website.md

 sidebar: []
 ---

 Hi, folks!
 It is my pleasure to have you visit my website.
 Here are the  materials that I presented during the Yonsei Mentoring Session on October 11th.
 Thank you for having me.
-If you have future questions with regard to my PhD application, feel free to contact me via my email address(hyejeongchoi22@gmail.com).
+If you have further questions with regard to my PhD application, feel free to contact me via my email(hyejeongchoi22@gmail.com).
 Have a great day! 🙃

 ## Section 1 - Introduction
 ![Alt text](/untitled/Slide1.png)